 Locals celebrate a 350-year-old Easter tradition called Scoppio del Carro, or "explosion of the cart" to commemorate the time of the first crusade.
 On Easter Sunday a mechanical dove hits a cart in front of Duomo of Florence and thus lights the fireworks contained on the cart.
 An ornate cart packed with fireworks is led through the streets of the city by people.
 The Archbishop of Florence lights a fuse and the cart sparks a lively fireworks display.
 The custom dates back to the First Crusade and means to secure a good harvest.

-In Lombardia, the Colomba is the most famous dessert, a dove-shaped bread made with almonds, sugar and egg whites.
-Nowadays, this cake is famous over the world, but originates in the region that boasts Milan.
-Another northern typical food is the Pinza Pasquale from Trieste, a sweet bread with a three-point cross carved on top.
+In Lombardy, the Colomba is the most famous dessert, a dove-shaped bread made with almonds, sugar, and egg whites.
+The Colomba originated in Milan and can now be discovered all over the world, but it's still very popular in northern Italy.
+Another traditional northern Italian food is Pinza Pasquale from Trieste, a loaf of sweet bread with a cross carved in the top.

 When it comes to coffee, we usually think of Italy as the land of cappuccinos and espressos, but there is much more to the long, varied, and storied history.

 The first historical record of coffee in Italy comes from Venice in 1638, when a young barista named Pasqua Rosée arrived from Aleppo in Syria and began working as a servant for the Confalonieri family.
 Rosée quickly became famous and opened her own café called 'The Sultan's Kitchen'.
 Her knowledge of creating tasty coffees earned her the nickname 'the mother of all baristas'.